JefferyLiangNZ/geodesy-stack-deployment-book/creating-aws-iam-policy-and-roles.md

       "Action": "sts:AssumeRole"
     }
   ]
 ```

-Create a role - GeodesyWebServicesD-WebServerRole
+this role's Trusted entities should be **codedeploy.amazonaws.com**

-This role is It will be used by EC2 instances \(Nat, Jump\), or by ASG Launch Configuration \(GeoServerAsgLc/WebServiceAsgLc/OpenAMAsgLc\) as their IamInstanceProfile to launch instances.
-The attachment of this role:
+Create a role - GeodesyWebServicesD-WebServerRole, which is used by EC2 instances \(Jump, Nat\), or AsgLaunchConfig \(OpenAMAsg, GeoserverAsg or WebservicesAsg\) as their IamInstanceProfile